All Dogs Go to Heaven: The Series

-All Dogs Go to Heaven: The Series is an American animated television series, which aired from 1996 to 1998 in syndication and on Fox Family from 1998 to 1999 with 40 half-hour episodes produced in total.
+All Dogs Go to Heaven: The Series is an American animated sitcom, which aired from 1996 to 1998 in syndication and on Fox Family from 1998 to 1999 with 40 half-hour episodes produced in total.
 Don Bluth's 1989 animated feature All Dogs Go to Heaven featured a disreputable mongrel (with a mixture of a German Shepherd) named Charlie who died, went to heaven, escaped back to Earth for vengeance on his murderer and then found redemption with the help of a young orphan girl named Anne-Marie.
 It spawned a 1996 sequel, All Dogs Go to Heaven 2.
 The series takes place after the second film.

 Most of the voice actors from the films reprised their roles in the series, including Dom DeLuise, Ernest Borgnine, Charles Nelson Reilly, Bebe Neuwirth, Sheena Easton and Adam Wylie.
 Steven Weber provided the speaking and singing voices of Charlie B. Barkin, who was voiced in the films by Burt Reynolds and Charlie Sheen (and singing voice provided in the second film by Jesse Corti).
 A direct-to-video Christmas special An All Dogs Christmas Carol serves as the finale.

 Plot

-Following the events of All Dogs Go to Heaven 2, Charlie and Itchy live in San Francisco as guardian angels.
-In each episode, Annabelle assigns them a task, and while they always try to do the right thing, they inevitably keep ending up thrust into the middle of awkward situations.
+Following the events of All Dogs Go to Heaven 2, Charlie and Itchy reside in San Francisco as guardian angels.
+In each episode, Annabelle assigns them a task, and while they always try to do the right thing, they consistently get stuck in awkward situations.
 Charlie's duplicitous enemy Carface and his sidekick, Killer – returning from the first film – also appear, as did Charlie's friends: the Irish Setter Sasha; the whippet angel Annabelle, and the human boy David.
 The series also introduces three new characters: Bess, an award-winning, purebred show dog and Itchy's romantic interest; Lance, a by-the-book Doberman Pinscher, whom Charlie is jealous of for his heroic acts; and Belladonna, Annabelle's demonic cousin.